mrochon/IEFPolicies/README.md

 | destinationPath | N | Directory path where your xml policies are stored.
 Must already exist |
 | clean | N | Modify xml to make it tenant independant, remove tenant-specific ids |

-**Note:** when using the *-clean* option, this command will attempt to make the contents of the xml files similar to what you see in the [B2C starter packs](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack).
-It will:
+**Note:** when using the *-clean* option, this command will attempt to make the contents of the policy files tenant neutral, as similar to what you see in the [B2C starter packs](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack) as possible.
+In particular, it will:
 1. replace all occurrences of the B2C tenant name (the first part of the abc.onmicrosoft.com) url with *yourtenant* literal
 2. replace all occurrences of the application ids of the IdentityExperienceFramework and ProxyIdentityExpereinceFramework with that name suffixed with *AppId*
 3. replace all occurences of the *B2C extensions app* app id and object id with *{ExtAppId}* and *{ExtObjectId}*
-4. create a *conf.json* file with the prefix setting and settings for *ExtAppId* and *ExtObjectId*
+4. create a *conf.json* file with the prefix setting

-If you now *connect-iefpolicies* to a different B2C tenant, you should be immediately able to upload these files to that tenant (if the policies are using the *b2c extensions app*, you will need to set correct values in the *conf.json* file)
+You should be able to *connect-iefpolicies* to a different B2C tenant and *import-iefpolicies* to that tenant with no further changes.
+If there are tenant-specific url REST function references or policy key container name referneces these will need to be changed manually before uploading.

 ### Get-IEFPoliciesAADCommon